 RiverRun Community Montessori is a 501(c)(3) non-profit organization governed by a 5-person Board of Trustees.
-Monthly meetings of the Board of Trustees are held on the fourth Monday of each month at 6:30 pm at the school.
+Monthly meetings of the Board of Trustees are held monthly at the school.
 Meetings are open to the public, though only board members may vote.

 Ruth Lindenfelser, President